Call for Papers

 Individual paper proposals can be made by submitting short abstracts.
 Submitted proposals will be reviewed by the local organizing committee and by ad hoc experts in the field, and, if approved, will be assembled into panels specifically designed by the organization or will eventually join the panels proposed by other scholars in response to the call for panels.

 Each proponent is responsible for gathering all the necessary information for the submission.
-Please submit a 250-word short abstract to the form that will be provided in the conference’s website.
+To submit your individual paper, please click on register now at the bottom of this page, and submit a 250-word short abstract.
 In case of any doubt, please write to the conference convenors at humorstudies@midia.uff.br

 The proposal must include: